Jacques Villeneuve: Early racing career

-Dissatisfied with his management in 1991, he asked former Beausoleil sports administrator and motor racing promoter Craig Pollock to take over his management three times.
+Dissatisfied with his management in 1991, Villeneuve asked former Beausoleil sports administrator and motor racing promoter Craig Pollock to take over his management three times.
 For the 1992 season, he wanted to compete in Formula 3000 in Europe with Prema, but did not have the funding to compete with the top teams.
 Villeneuve accepted an offer to relocate to Japan and drive a Toyota 032F car for the TOM'S squad in the Japanese Formula 3 Championship in 1992 following advice from Tambay.
 He felt the Japanese series was almost as good as the Italian one, and he did not want to remain in Europe.
 Villeneuve was the only driver to receive works support from TOM'S, and he got driver training.
 He won three races and finished no lower than sixth nine times, earning second in the Drivers' Championship and 45 points.
 People in the racing world observed that ten years after his father's death, Villeneuve was becoming a well-known racer.
-In August, Pollock negotiated an contract for Villeneuve to enter the Formula Atlantic street event at Trois-Rivières in the 1992 Atlantic Championship.
+In August, Pollock negotiated a contract for Villeneuve to enter the Formula Atlantic street event at Trois-Rivières in the 1992 Atlantic Championship.
 He finished third in the No. 49 Swift DB4-Toyota car lent by the ComPred team.
 In addition, he also tested a Group C Toyota that year and was mentored by driver Roland Ratzenberger.

 Four months later, Villeneuve accepted an invite to share a TOM'S-entered Toyota TS010 car with Eddie Irvine and Tom Kristensen at the final round of the 1992 All Japan Sports Prototype Car Endurance Championship at Mine Circuit, finishing fourth.
 He was fourth at the Macau Grand Prix for TOM'S. In Trois-Rivières, Villeneuve met crew chief Barry Green who wanted a driver for his new Forsythe-Green Racing squad.
 He accepted a three-year contract from Green with personal sponsorship from sports marketing arm Player's November 1992.
 He raced the lower-tier 1993 Atlantic Championship which featured more powerful cars with more grip and downforce to become better acquainted with American open-wheel racing before progressing to Championship Auto Racing Teams (CART) in 1994.
 Villeneuve built a close working relationship with aerodynamicist Tony Cicale.
 Driving the No. 10 Ralt RT40-Toyota car, Villeneuve won five races and finished in the top three four times for third overall and 185 points after a season-long duel with David Empringham and teammate Claude Bourbonnais.
 He was named the series' Rookie of the Year, and ended 1993 retiring from the Macau Grand Prix driving a March Racing Ralt 93C-Fiat car.